-The flood disaster of July 2021 caused major material damage and deaths in, among others, the Meuse-Rhine Euregio (EMR), the area where EMRIC services are responsible for crisis management and disaster response.
-At the request of the partner organisations of the EMRIC network, ITEM carried out research into the requirements of cross-border crisis management in the event of the 2021 flood as part of the INTERREG Project MAHRETAK.
-EMRIC is a unique partnership of public services responsible for fire fighting, technical assistance, emergency response, infectious diseases and disaster and crisis management in their areas.
-While specific areas of disaster response and emergency management are already coordinated in EMRIC, flooding as a crisis goes beyond EMRIC cooperation and requires the combination of national, regional and Euroregional levels.
-The aim of the study was to examine the current situation of crisis management at the administrative and political level across the border and to discuss recommendations for the partners of this INTERREG project that could improve cross-border crisis management in the future.
+The July 2021 flood disaster caused extensive property damage and deaths in the Meuse-Rhine Euroregion (EMR), the area where EMRIC services are responsible for crisis management and disaster response, among others.
+At the request of the partner organizations of the EMRIC network, ITEM conducted research within the framework of the INTERREG Project MAHRETAK on the requirements of cross-border crisis management in the event of the 2021 flood.
+EMRIC is a unique partnership of public agencies responsible for firefighting, technical assistance, emergency response, infectious disease and disaster and crisis management in their areas.
+While specific areas of emergency response and disaster management are already coordinated in EMRIC, flooding as a crisis goes beyond EMRIC cooperation and requires the combination of national, regional and Euroregional levels.
+The purpose of the study was to examine the current situation of crisis management at the administrative and political level across the border and to discuss recommendations for the partners of this INTERREG project that could improve cross-border crisis management in the Euregio Meuse-Rhine in the future.

 Findings